Pls-Kill-Alex/Meow/README.md

 1.DNI:

-I don't like people who deny history,
+I don't like people who deny history-
-I don't like racists.
+I don't like racists-
-I don't like 《My Hero Academia》so please don't talk to me about how much you like it，and don't use cos skins in front of me.
-I don't like people who are rude to me before they become friends, I don't like the emoji '😅'
+I don't like 《My Hero Academia》so please don't talk to me about how much you like it，and don't use cos skins in front of me- I don't like people who are rude to me before they become friends- I don't like the emoji '😅'-

 2. About friends:
 I don't want to be boring, but I can't understand a lot of memes because I can't use tiktok.
 Sorry for that.